ashlinhanson/readMeGen/develop/ExampleREADME.md

  * [Questions](#Questions)
  * [License](#License)
  ## Installation Instructions
- Clone or fork files to your local machine.
+ Fork or clone this to your own repository and then open it up in VSCode on your local machine.
+You will need to do an npm install to install the node modules to allow the application to work.
+Once everything is installed, navigate to your 'develop' folder and open it up in the Integrated Terminal.
+Once that is open in the correct folder, type "node app.js" and then follow the prompts accordingly.
+When it is completed, you can run a test to ensure the code is working properly and gets all the correct infomation by typing npm test.
+It will pass all tests and create your template for your team project.
  ## Instructions for Use
- 1. Open your terminal or gitbash (where your index.js is stored, specifically) 2.
-Run node index, then answer the prompts accordingly.
-3. When completed you will either see "complete!" or an error message.
-4. If "complete!" you will have an exampleREADME.md that will be created in your directory and will have all of the answers in README form.
-5. If satisfied with the product, make it the projects README!

  ## Contribution Guidelines

  ## Testing Instructions

  ## Questions
  * Github Username: ashlinhanson
- * Email: ashlinhanson@example.com
+ * Email: ashlinhanson@gmail.com
- * How to contact:
+ * How to contact: email
  ## License  [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
  Copyright (c) 2020 Ashli Hanson Licensed under the MIT license.